Best practices for defining a cloud monitoring strategy The cloud shared responsibility model for IaaS, PaaS and SaaS

 5. Collect and analyze capacity data

-Whether or not you configure autoscaling for your workloads, it's important to constantly assess how well the allocations work and adjust accordingly.
+Whether or not you configure autoscaling for your workloads, it's important to assess how well the allocations work and adjust accordingly.
 Consider these metrics and factors:

 • How often do you experience disruptions or downtime related to capacity or resource allocation?

-• Do the baseline workload requirements and the anticipated scalability needs that you identified for each workload remain consistent with actual performance?
+• Do the baseline workload requirements and the anticipated scalability needs that you identified for each workload remain consistent with its actual performance?

 Traditionally, long-term capacity management centered on the purchase and deployment process for new servers, storage media and other on-premises data center infrastructure.
 This is irrelevant in the cloud, where a service provider already has made those investments on a vast scale and offers as much infrastructure as any customer needs.

-Dig Deeper on Cloud app development and management
+Dig Deeper on Cloud infrastructure design and management